Killthebug/Bika-Lims-Wiki/Translations-and-localisation.md

 > Some strings are translated in the bika domain, some strings are translated in the plone domain, and others are actually present in both, so as to be translated in different areas of the site.

-I use poedit to edit the po files locally:
+You can edit the files with a normal text editor.
+I use poedit:

     sudo apt-get install poedit
     poedit test.package/test/package/locales/en/LC_MESSAGES/bika.po